Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-10-01-Project:-What-is-and-why-Reservoir-Computing.md

 ## Why RC is considered as "Brain-inspired"?

 The computational approach of RC stands out as a brain-inspired framework to produce hardware neural networks and perform on-chip computation.
-Neural networks used for
-RC consist of a reservoir of randomly ordered nonlinear neurons, whose connections are not subject to training; this group of disordered, recurrent connected neurons behaves similarly to a cortical column in a biological neural system [100].
+- Neural networks used for RC consist of a reservoir of randomly ordered nonlinear neurons, whose connections are not subject to training; this group of disordered, recurrent connected neurons behaves similarly to a cortical column in a biological neural system [100].
 An analogy is that the brain serves as a general-purpose “device” allowing to quickly adapt to new and unexpected situations.
 One of the possible explanations how such adaptability is possible could be the brain is a complex network.
 If it is very complex, some of the solution trajectories must already exist [101] in the high-dimensional dynamics of such a system.
 The remaining learning procedure is rewiring the brain connections so that useful trajectories are amplified and not useful ones are suppressed.

-Another notable analogy between RC and the brain is their underlying memory hierarchy.
+- Another notable analogy between RC and the brain is their underlying memory hierarchy.
 Unlike conventional computers, the human brain has memory inseparable from computing units (neurons) [102].
-RC tries to alleviate this discrepancy by including memory in the computation procedure
+RC tries to alleviate this discrepancy by including memory in the computation procedure.

 ## Is there any real industrial-level applications of RC?
 talks about the CNN +RC